mdanilefendi/mdanilefendi/README.md

 <h2 align="center">Hi 👋!
-My name is Mohamad Danil Efendi.<br>I'm a Software Engineer and Undergraduated College Student.</h2>
+My name is Mohamad Danil Efendi.<br>I'm a MERN Stack Developer, IT Support and Undergraduated Student at State University of Semarang.</h2>

 ###